The Fair Co-Ed

 The Fair Co-Ed, also known as The Varsity Girl, is a 1927 American silent film comedy starring Marion Davies and released through MGM.
 The film was produced by William Randolph Hearst, through Cosmopolitan Productions and directed by Sam Wood.
+The film was released in a sound version in 1928 with a synchronized musical score with sound effects.

 The film is based on a 1909 play/musical comedy The Fair Co-Ed by George Ade which starred a young Elsie Janis, and opened on Broadway on February 1, 1909.

 The film survives today, supposedly in the MGM/UA archives, now controlled by Warner Brothers.

 Plot

 Marion Bright enrolls in college to pursue a handsome young man, Bob, only to discover that he is coach of the women's basketball team there.
 Marion joins the team and becomes its star player, but becomes unpopular when she refuses to play a game after a disagreement with Bob.
 Happily for all, she has a change of heart and returns in time to help the team win the big game.